17 Tips on How to Sell Your House in a Down Market

 “I personally just accepted an offer with a home sale contingency.
 So you’re seeing them out there now.
 I would just be careful not to be in a competitive situation.”

-Slobounov explains that when a seller is given the choice between a contingency offer and an unconditional offer, sellers will usually choose the non-contingent offer because there is less risk.
+Slobounov explains that when a seller is given the choice between a contingency offer and an unconditional offer, they will usually choose the non-contingent offer because it carries less risk.

 How do I sell my house fast in a slow market?

-Know the value and condition – get a CMA, pre-appraisal, or home inspection before listing
+• Know your home’s value and condition: Get a CMA, pre-appraisal, or home inspection before listing.

 Header Image Source: (Spacejoy / Unsplash)